YehudaKremer/smart_watch_widget/README.md

 ### Smartwatch widget for Windows made with [Flutter](https://flutter.dev).
 It includes an Alarm Clock and it is fully customizable.

-This project was created as an example of what we can do with [Flutter for Windows](https://flutter.dev/multi-platform/desktop).
+This open-source project was created as an example of what we can do with [Flutter for Windows](https://flutter.dev/multi-platform/desktop).
 ![image](https://user-images.githubusercontent.com/946652/158329657-3e1b3e80-e500-4127-9a46-d7b856010175.png)

 ## Packages